willtrking/grpcintercept/README.md

 grpcintercept
 ===========

-Generates boilerplate to help use the interceptor/middleware pattern with gRPC service calls.
+Generates boilerplate to help use the interceptor/middleware pattern with gRPC server service calls.
 Desgined to work alongside the gRPC protobuf stub generation system, although this is not required.

 #### Installation